Chris Toth: Early life

 Christopher Zoltan Toth was born on August 4, 1989, in San Diego, California.
 He was diagnosed at birth with transposition of the great arteries, a congenital heart defect requiring two surgeries, one as an infant and another during high school, to correct reversed pulmonary and aortic arteries.
 Despite medical advice against sports, Toth pursued soccer, inspired by his family’s goalkeeping legacy.
 His grandfather, Gyorgy Toth, played for Hungary alongside Ferenc Puskás, his father, Zoltan Toth, was a hall-of-fame indoor goalkeeper for the San Diego Sockers, and his grandmother was a handball goalkeeper.
 Toth attended Fallbrook High School, earning all-county honors as a junior and senior and selection to the North County All-Stars in his senior year.

 Career

 Beach soccer

-Toth debuted for the United States men's national beach soccer team in 2013 at the 2013 FIFA Beach Soccer World Cup in Tahiti, where he made significant saves in a 5–3 extra-time loss to host Tahiti, describing it as his career highlight.
-In the 2024 World Cup in Dubai, Toth captained the U.S. team, made 18 saves, and scored a goal against the UAE, though the team failed to advance from the group stage.
-He also competed in the CONCACAF Beach Soccer Championship (2013, 2015, 2017, 2019), winning Golden Gloves awards for best goalkeeper in multiple tournaments, including 2013, and scored in a 7–3 quarterfinal win over Jamaica in 2015.
-He has earned over 100 caps, including appearances in the 2013, 2019, 2021, and 2024 FIFA Beach Soccer World Cups.
+Toth has been the starting goalkeeper for the United States men's national beach soccer team since 2013, amassing 104 caps with a 53–51 record.
+He has represented the U.S. in four FIFA Beach Soccer World Cups: 2013 (Tahiti), 2019 (Paraguay), 2021 (Russia), and 2024 (Dubai), where he served as captain, made 18 saves in one match, scored a goal against the United Arab Emirates, and earned his 100th cap during the tournament (becoming the first U.S. beach soccer player to reach the milestone since U.S. Soccer began overseeing the discipline).

+Toth has competed in seven CONCACAF Beach Soccer Championships (2013, 2015, 2017, 2019, 2021, 2023, 2025), contributing to U.S. titles in 2013 and 2023, runner-up finishes in 2019 and 2021, and a third-place finish in 2025.

+His individual honors include the CONCACAF Golden Gloves (2013), Mundialito Golden Gloves (2016, 2022), Balaton Cup champion and Golden Gloves (2018), and selection among the top 50 beach soccer players in the world every year from 2017 to 2023.
+He also won two Hungarian Beach Soccer League (MLSZ) championships (2017, 2018).

+In January 2026, Toth was not selected for the 15-player training camp roster under new head coach Marcelo Mendes, the team's first activity since the 2025 CONCACAF Championship.